 Student financial aid is available in a variety of forms.
 Not only does the college award scholarships, but most students are eligible for some type of federal financial aid.
-Therefore, it is required that students also complete the Free Application for Federal Student Aid (FAFSA) to ensure that they receive all the federal financial aid for which they qualify.
+Therefore, it is strongly recommended that students complete the Free Application for Federal Student Aid (FAFSA) to ensure that they receive all the federal financial aid for which they qualify.
 For a FAFSA or more information concerning financial aid opportunities at MCC, contact a financial aid counselor at Manhattan Christian College.
-Manhattan Christian College participates in the Federal Pell Grant and Supplemental Educational Opportunities Grant (SEOG) Programs, the Federal Work Study Program, the Federal Perkins Loan Program, the Federal Family Education Loans, Stafford Subsidized and Stafford Unsubsidized Loans, and the Parent Loans for Undergraduate Students (PLUS).
+Manhattan Christian College participates in the Federal Pell Grant and Supplemental Educational Opportunities Grant (SEOG) Programs, the Federal Work Study Program, the Federal Perkins Loan Program, the Federal Direct Subsidized and Federal Direct Unsubsidized Loan Programs, and the Parent Loans for Undergraduate Students (PLUS).